Iceberg (fashion house)

 Iceberg is an Italian luxury fashion design house.
-Founded in 1974 by Silvano Gerani and Giuliana Marchini, the house produces women's and men's' 'prêt-a-porter', accessories, fragrances and childrenswear.
+Founded in 1974 by Silvano Gerani and Giuliana Marchini, the house produces women's and men's 'prêt-a-porter', accessories, fragrances and childrenswear.

 It is part of the Gilmar Group, founded in 1962.
 Its headquarters are in San Giovanni in Marignano, Emilia-Romagna, Italy.
 The founders' son Paolo Gerani is the creative person and the manager.

+Overview

 Starting as knitwear specialists, Iceberg were an early proponent of the concept of fashionable sportswear, later expanding into leatherwear and jeans.

 Their products have been worn by Pamela Anderson, Paris Hilton, Lil' Flip, Lil Bill, Lil' Kim and Mischa Barton.
 Lil' Flip references Iceberg clothing in many of his songs.

 In July 2011 the company collection was presented at the catwalk of The Brandery fashion show in Barcelona.